 In this case, you are still helping your customer achieve their original purpose by providing a product that fulfills their particular need.

-Even a brick-and-mortar store should clarify their shipping policy in the event shoppers return their product from a distance.
-People are transient these days and can be traveling when they make their purchase.
+Even a brick-and-mortar store should clarify its shipping policy in the event shoppers return their product from a distance.
+People are transient these days and can be traveling when they make their purchases.
 When they arrive home, they may need to return something that doesn’t work for them there, or they may discover a failure in the product that wasn’t visible when purchased.

 Online stores must clarify their shipping policies for returned items.
 As noted above, those costs can be substantial for retailers.
 Customers should know they will bear the cost of return shipping if they decide to send their purchase back, regardless of the reason.